Vorxiu/YTQuickdl/README.md

 # Features
--Simple GUI for yt-dlp
+- Simple GUI for yt-dlp
--Easy installation
+- Easy installation
--setupMultiple configurations for different use cases easily -Many more
+- setupMultiple configurations for different use cases easily
+- Many more

 # Installation